Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-4-mapobject.md

     public bool Move(Point newPosition, IScreenSurface screenSurface)
     ```

-01. Next, use the `IScreenSurface.Surface.IsValidCell` method to check if the `newPosition` is a valid cell position, and return `true` or `false` based on that result.
+01. Next, use the `screenSurface.Surface.IsValidCell` method to check if the `newPosition` is a valid cell position, and return `true` or `false` based on that result:

     ```csharp
     public bool Move(Point newPosition, IScreenSurface screenSurface)